MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/baseline-zone-redundant-content.md

 - Encrypt sensitive data in Azure SQL Database using [transparent data encryption](/azure/azure-sql/database/transparent-data-encryption-tde-overview#manage-transparent-data-encryption).
 Transparent data encrypts the entire database, backups, and transaction log files and requires no changes to your web application.
 - Minimize database encryption latency.
 To minimize encryption latency, place the data you need to secure in its own database and only enable encryption for that database.
-- [Azure Storage automatically encrypts](/azure/storage/common/storage-service-encryption) data at rest using server-side encryption (256-bit AES).
-- Azure Monitor automatically encrypts data at rest using Microsoft-managed key (MMKs).
+- Understand built-in encryption support.
+[Azure Storage automatically encrypts](/azure/storage/common/storage-service-encryption) data at rest using server-side encryption (256-bit AES).
+Azure Monitor automatically encrypts data at rest using Microsoft-managed key (MMKs).

 ### Identity